University of Southern California academics: The Graduate School

 All Ph.D. degrees awarded at USC and most master's degrees are under the jurisdiction of the Graduate School.

 Professional schools

 Professional degrees are awarded by each of the 17 professional schools.

 Leventhal School of Accounting

 The Leventhal School of Accounting is a department of the Marshall School of Business founded in 1979.

 Marshall School of Business

 Iovine and Young Academy

 The Iovine and Young is USC's 20th and newest professional school.
-The program seeks to empower the next generation of thought leaders, innovators and entrepreneurs through the intersection of arts and design; technology; venture management; and communication.

 Glorya Kaufman School of Dance

 It was announced in 2012 that the School of Dance would be opened on campus; it opened to students in the fall of 2015.

 Herman Ostrow School of Dentistry

 The Herman Ostrow School of Dentistry is composed of seven divisions, including the Division of Biokinesiology and Physical Therapy and the Division of Occupational Science and Occupational Therapy.

 Rossier School of Education

 Roski School of Art and Design

 In 2006, The USC School of Fine Arts was renamed in honor of Gayle Roski, the wife of billionaire developer Edward P. Roski, after a $23-million donation to the school.
 Both are USC alums.